Do Professionals Get Better Mortgage Rates?

 Criteria flexibility

-Newer to role, in training, or with variable income (bonus, profit share, locum shifts, RSUs): professional ranges at some lenders treat these more pragmatically than standard criteria.
-The difference is in underwriting approach, not just policy.
+Newer to role, in training, or with variable income (bonus, profit share, locum shifts, Restricted Stock Units (RSUs)): professional ranges at some lenders treat these more pragmatically than standard criteria.

 What changes